sambos/ApacheFlink/README.md

 Main difference:
 * Micro Batch as in Spark - Store data for few sec and then process
 * Streaming - process as it arrives
+* Streaming is special case for Spark, whereas Batch is a special case for Flink

 Flink also has less configuration options and handles memory management natively and completely elimintates OOM errors.
 This will be my quick start to try it and provide differences.